Mbodin/murder-generator/doc/elements.md

 ```
 The words `category`, `begin`, `end`, `translation`, `description`, and more generally any word starting with a lower-case letter, are keywords.
 User-defined names, like `Religion` in this example, start with an upper-case letter.
+These rules about case are general and hold all along the commands presented in this document.
 Comments are between `(*` and `*)`: everything inside a comment will be ignored by the program.
 Comments are meant to help you and other element writers organise the files, and clarify some subtleties about user definitions.